-The internet is a vast expanse with many different neighborhoods, each containing its unique features – streets lined with shops or restaurants, parks ripe for an afternoon stroll, museums stocked full of interesting exhibitions.
+The internet is a vast expanse with many different neighborhoods.
+Each has its unique features – streets lined with shops or restaurants, parks ripe for an afternoon stroll, and museums stocked full of exciting exhibitions.
 A person can spend hours exploring these various parts of town without ever venturing too far away from home base!

-People don’t want to know where businesses are across the country (unless they are planning a trip), but they want to know what is immediately close to them to fulfill that search intent.
+People don’t want to know where businesses are across the country (unless they plan a trip), but they want to know what is immediately close to them to fulfill that search intent.
 This is why local SEO is a vital aspect of your digital strategy.

 How do Search Engines Gather information on Local Searches?